I have written before about the range of American Express gift cards. They were not, to be honest, fantastic value.

 The most obvious use of this promotion is to bring forward spending in order to hit a time-limited sign-up bonus on a new credit card.
 If you recently took out a new card to boost your Avios collection before the devaluation on April 28th, this is a good way of getting the points in your account faster.

 The cards can be used for normal spending at almost everywhere in the UK that accepts Amex cards.
-If you end up with a small residual balance of a few pounds, the easy way to cash it out is to buy an Amazon gift certificate (via the Head for Points affiliate link if you like!) and add it to your Amazon account as a credit against future purchases.
+If you end up with a small residual balance of a few pounds, the easy way to cash it out is to buy an Amazon gift certificate and add it to your Amazon account as a credit against future purchases.
 Amex will also refund the balance of a gift card by cheque or bank transfer if you make a formal request.